ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs;

-This is a two-measure figure.
-The first measure is an Advanced Hip Twist, and the second measure feels like a left Hip Twist for the woman and then a curving walk back to face the man.
 If you begin with the man facing the wall, at the end of the first measure, you will be in a tight L-position but with good upper-body connection, the man still facing wall.
-Now, the man steps side and back right with just a little left-face turn to lead the woman to step forward left down line.
+Now, the man steps side and back R with just a little left-face turn to lead the woman to step forward L down LOD.
 On the “and” count, she swivels 1/2 to the left to face reverse.
-The man recovers left and the woman steps forward R curving to the right.
-On the slow count, the man steps forward right turning 1/4 to the right, and the woman continues forward left turning to face man and line of dance and dancing into his right side, ready for another opening-out figure (e.g., Natural Opening Out or another Advanced Hip Twist).
+The man recovers L and the woman steps forward R curving to the right.
+On the slow count, the man steps forward right turning 1/4 to the right, and the woman continues forward left turning to face man and line of dance and dancing into his right side (BJO), ready for another opening-out figure (e.g., natural opening out or another advanced hip twist).

 In Rumba Concerto by the Gosses, there is an advanced alemana to fact the wall;; continuous hip twist;; opening out she spiral; hockey stick end to shake hands;